aesthetic-suite/framework/docs/system/config.md

     letterSpacingScale: 0.1
 ```

-For the explicit approach, define an object with `level*` named properties.
+For the explicit approach, define a map with `level*` named properties.

 ```yaml
 typography: